MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

  **This article is part of a roadmap of procedures for configuring SharePoint hybrid solutions.
 Be sure you're [following a roadmap](configuration-roadmaps.md) when you do the procedures in this article. **

-This article contains guidance the SharePoint hybrid environment deployment process, which integrates SharePoint Server and SharePoint Online.
+This article contains guidance the SharePoint hybrid environment deployment process, which integrates SharePoint Server and SharePoint in Microsoft 365.

 ## Before you begin
 <a name="begin"> </a>